krasimir/navigo/README.md

 });
 ```

-Have in mind that the order of routes adding do matter.
+The order of routes adding do matter.
 The URL which is added earlier and matches wins.
 For example:

 ```js
 router.on({